Executive Leadership Team

 Project Leaders

 PLW (Wellness): The Wellness Project Leader focuses on leaders supporting their physical (Fall) or mental (Spring) health and that of others, demonstrating how leaders prioritize well-being to optimize performance.
-It lasts 45-75 minutes during normal Practicum time and is held near Phyfer Auditorium.
-For Mental Wellness (Spring), at least 50% must focus on identifying and responding to mental health concerns.
+It lasts 45-75 minutes during normal practicum time and is held near Phyfer Auditorium.
+For Mental Wellness (Spring), at least 50% of the focus must be on identifying and responding to mental health concerns.

-PLS (Service): The Community Service Project Leader focuses on leaders' responsibility to serve others beyond themselves and their company, using their talents, time and resources to create a positive impact locally, nationally or internationally.
+PLS (Service): The Community Service Project Leader focuses on leaders' responsibility to serve others beyond themselves and their company, utilizing their talents, time and resources to create a positive impact locally, nationally, or internationally.
 The goal is to show how leaders should contribute to the broader community.